cvjena/libmaxdiv/README.md

 ---------------

 After having installed the dependencies mentioned above and built `libmaxdiv` according to the instructions in `maxdiv/libmaxdiv/README.md`, just run `python launch-gui.py` to start the interactive interface.
+If you are using Windows, pre-built binaries of the `libmaxdiv` library are available, so that it can be used out of the box.
+However, the default `launch-gui.py` script will always search for self-built libraries only.
+To use the pre-built ones, launch the GUI by running `python win32\launch-gui.py` instead.

 A comprehensive installation guide and user manual for the GUI can be found in [`libmaxdiv user guide.pdf`](libmaxdiv%20user%20guide.pdf).